BaconatorNoVeg/STG-Android/README.md

 the app for you!

 ## Features
-- Generates a random team between 1 and 5 players
+- Generates a random team of 1 to 5 players
 - Generates a random build for each teammate
 - More features coming soon